databricks/databricks-vscode/packages/databricks-vscode/DATABRICKS.quickstart.md

-# Databricks Extension for Visual Studio Code
+# Databricks extension for Visual Studio Code

 The Databricks extension for VS Code allows you to develop for the Databricks Lakehouse platform from VS Code.